jan-moeller/bugspray/README.md

   will be skipped during run time evaluation.
 - both: the section is executed during both compile time and run time evaluation.
+- runtime_if({boolean-expression}): runtime, if the boolean
+  expression evaluates to true, compiletime otherwise.
+- compiletime_if({boolean-expression}): compiletime, if the
+  boolean expression evaluates to true, runtime otherwise.

 The default is both.